 Also called Crimpers and Crimping Pliers this tool is used used with crimp beads or crimp tubes to secure a clasp on the end of beading wire or to keep beads in position on projects where the wire shows between beaded segments (ie an “illusion” necklace).

 The crimp tool has two notches in the jaws.
 Use the first notch nearest the handles to slightly flatten and round your crimp bead onto the wire.
 This turns it into a ‘C’ shape (ideally with one piece of wire in each side of the ‘C’).
 Then use the notch near the end of the pliers to shape this ‘C’ shaped bead into a round.

 You may have seen some jewelry makers use flat nose or chain nose pliers to smash the crimp bead or tube flat onto the jewelry wire.
 This is not a process I teach or recommend and I’m kind of a stickler about it.
 Smashing the metal creates a sharp edge that is 1) NOT pretty and 2) NOT comfortable on your delicate skin.

 If you have it in your budget when you are setting up your basic jewelry making tools, and you plan on stringing beads, I would strongly suggest a few Bead Stops.
 They are the simplest little gadgets but can save you TONS of time.
 All you do is squeeze the little loops on either end, spreading the springs apart, then insert your bead wire and release the loops.
 The bead stop stays on the wire keeping your beads in place.

 There is nothing like picking up one end of the project you are working on and having the beads slide right off the other end.

 Ask me how I know this.

-So there you have my answer to the email question “What Basic Jewelry Making Tools Do I Need to Get Started”.
+So this is my answer to the question “What Basic Jewelry Making Tools Do I Need to Get Started?”